Department Units and Organizational Chart

 In addition to CALEA accreditation the department was also accredited through IACLEA in June of 2007, January of 2010, January 2013, and November 2015.
 This group looks at CALEA standards and adds additional standards for campuses.
 More information on IACLEA accreditation can be obtained at: http://www.iaclea.org/Visitors/professionaldevelopment/accreditation/index.cfm

-The Patrol Division of the University of Missouri Police consists of approximately 34 sworn, professional police personnel dedicated to maintaining a positive educational environment for the university community.
+The patrol division of the University of Missouri Police Department consists of approximately 37 sworn police officers dedicated to maintaining a positive educational environment for the Mizzou community.
+The division operates with a pro-active, problem-solving philosophy that focuses on community contact and increased communication.
+This approach supports crime prevention and helps identify community needs.

-University police officers have jurisdiction on property the University owns, leases, or otherwise controls.
+MUPD enforces state laws and local ordinances as well as university policies, rules and regulations.
+Officers assigned to the patrol division also work campus events, home athletic activities and participate in crime prevention and community policing programs.MUPD has jurisdiction on all property the university owns, leases or otherwise controls.
 Jurisdiction also includes city streets running through and adjacent to campus properties.
-Additionally, all University police officers are commissioned by the City of Columbia and Boone County.
+Plus, all MUPD officers are commissioned by the City of Columbia Police Department and have a mutual aid agreement for response with Boone County.

-University officers receive Basic Police Academy training in compliance with Missouri State Statute for certified peace officers and continuous training in compliance with Police Officer Standards and Training (POST).
-Officers receive additional training in the areas of firearms and weapons proficiency, first-aid and CPR, search and seizure, use of radar, cultural diversity, drug/substance awareness and many other additional topics.
+Officers receive required police academy training in compliance with Missouri State Statue for certified peace officers and continuous training in compliance with Police Officer Standards and Training (POST).
+Some of the training received is in firearms and weapons proficiency, search and seizure, use of radar, cultural diversity, drug and substance awareness and much more.

-Communications operators are responsible for a variety of tasks.
-Tasks include emergency and non-emergency call taking, dispatching police officers to calls for service, prioritizing requests for assistance, maintaining and operating police radios, assisting walk-ins in the front lobby, maintaining status of officers in the field, operating the criminal justice computer systems (MULES), filing and maintaining criminal justice entries, information and logs, and maintaining the daily activities summary log.
+Communications operators are responsible for a variety of tasks that include, but are not limited to, taking emergency and non-emergency calls, dispatching police officers to calls for service, prioritizing requests for assistance, maintaining and operating police radios, assisting walk-ins at the front lobby, maintaining the status of officers in the field, operating the criminal justice computer systems, filing and maintaining criminal justice entries, information and logs, and maintaining the daily activities summary log.

-The communication operator is often the first contact a person has with the MU Police Department.
-Therefore their professionalism is very important.
-When someone calls for service, the operator must obtain the caller's name, his/her call-back number, location and nature of call, and any other information that will assist the responding officer(s) in maintaining officer safety and apprehending suspects.
-A Communications operator's ability to remain calm and professional during periods of intense stress is essential to the completion of their duties and the safety of all patrol personnel.
+Communications operators are often the first contact a person makes with MUPD.
+Therefore, professionalism is important.
+When someone calls for service, the operator must obtain the caller's name, a call-back number, location and nature of the call and any other information that might assist the responding officers.
+A communications operator's ability to remain calm and professional during periods of intense stress is essential to completing an operator's duties and ensuring the safety of all patrol personnel.

 Lost and Found